• Skip to primary navigation

 Yes!
 A number of reasons exist to consume frozen vegetables.
 Most are frozen at their peak freshness, allowing their maximum nutrients to wait for you to thaw and enjoy.
 If you are able to grow asparagus in your own backyard, remember that the best time to eat them is right after harvest.
 Therefore, if you’re planning to freeze your own, go ahead and complete that process immediately.
 Frozen asparagus gives you the opportunity to enjoy these delicious vegetables out-of-season.

 Interested in putting your air fryer to more use?
-Try these air fryer sweet potato cubes for another simple and delicious recipe that offers guilt-free delicious flavor!
+Try these air fryer recipes for simple and delicious recipes:

 😍 You might also enjoy...